ovh/docs/pages/web/microsoft-collaborative-solutions/exchange_starting_hosted/guide.en-gb.md

 - If you configure your Exchange platform with a domain name that is not managed on the same control panel as this platform, or with another domain name provider, you will see the following window:<br>
 ![email](images/exchange-wizard05.png){.thumbnail .w-640}<br>
 This window will prompt you to add a **CNAME record** to the domain name’s DNS zone.
-The purpose of this entry is to check that you are managing this domain name correctly.<br>
+The purpose of this entry is to check that you are actually managing this domain name.<br>

 > [!warning]
 > Without this validation by CNAME record, you cannot use the platform with this domain name.

 - If you configure your Exchange platform with a domain name that is not managed on the same control panel as this platform, that is managed with another domain name provider, or if you have chosen to manually configure your domain name, the following window will appear:<br>
 ![email](images/exchange-wizard06.png){.thumbnail .w-640}<br>
 Here, you will find the values to enter into your DNS zone.
-The **MX records** correspond to the receipt of your emails.
+The **MX records** correspond to the receiving servers of your emails.
 The **SRV field** corresponds to the automatic configuration of your email addresses.

-You can find the configuration details for your DNS zone for your email service on our [Add an MX record to your domain name’s configuration](https://docs.ovh.com/gb/en/domains/web_hosting_configuring_mx_with_the_ovh_dns_zone/) page.
+You can find the DNS zone configuration details for your email service on our [Add an MX record to your domain name’s configuration](https://docs.ovh.com/gb/en/domains/web_hosting_configuring_mx_with_the_ovh_dns_zone/) page.

 ### Add additional domain names (optional)

-Once you have finished configuring your domain, you can also configure additional domain names via the assistant, if you wish and have not already done so.
+Once you have finished configuring your domain name, you can also configure additional ones via the assistant, if you have not already done so.

 > [!warning]
 >